martinez-zacharya/TRILL/docs/home.md

   --logger LOGGER       Enable Tensorboard logger.
 Default is None --profiler            Utilize PyTorchProfiler --RNG_seed RNG_SEED   Input RNG seed.
-Default is 123
+Default is 123 --outdir OUTDIR       Input full path to directory where you want the output from TRILL

 ```